 How is the David Suzuki Foundation helping?

 This Foundation will be encouraging urban residents to do their part by planting milkweed in gardens, balconies and local green spaces like parks and schools.
-We're be launching a Toronto-based campaign to crowdsource a milkweed corridor through Toronto as part of the Homegrown National Park Project.
+During April 2014, we will be selling milkweed plants through our #GotMilkweed campaign as part of the Homegrown National Park Project in Toronto.

 Adding a single milkweed plant to your garden or balcony may seem like a small action, but when multiplied by hundreds or thousands, it will have a dramatic impact on local bees and butterflies.